CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-sms.md

-# REST API: Condition type sms
+# REST conditions: SMS

-Conditions have different types of properties.
-Some concern the timeframe in which something happened (date properties), others concern mailing information (mailing properties) and others concern just the specific type of condition (individual properties).
-All of these properties together combine to a condition for which all properties should be satisfied to satisfy the condition as a whole.
-Only one condition needs to be satisfied to satisfy a rule.
+Conditions are smaller parts of rules.
+Only one condition has to be satisfied to satisfy a rule.
+Every condition has a few specific properties.

-This article is about the properties of the sms condition.
+This article is about the **SMS** condition.
+If you're looking for any other condition you can find them in the **More information** section.

-## Date properties

-The date properties can be used to limit the selection to a specified time period.
-All of the variables below are required to be YYYY-MM-DD HH:MM:SS format.

-* **before-time**: Matches only profiles that received the document before this time
-* **after-time**: Matches only profiles that received the document after this time
-* **before-mutation**: The beforemutation (time difference) for the smscondition.
-* **after-mutation**: The aftermutation (time difference) for the smscondition.

 ## Mailing properties

+The mailing properties are properties related to a mass mailing sent by mail, SMS or fax.
+The following properties can be used for this condition:

 * **match-mode**: Matchmode of the mailing condition.
 Possible values:
 "match_profiles_that_received_something", "match_profiles_that_received_document",